Mama Knows It All

 Make sure to pick books that are age appropriate.

-A 1st grader won’t get much out from “The Autobiography of Malcolm X”, regardless of how iconic it is.
+A 1st grader won’t get much out of “The Autobiography of Malcolm X”, regardless of how iconic it is.

-Check out this list of books about books about Black history for preschoolers and books about Black history for kids.
+Check out this list of books about Black history for preschoolers and books about Black history for kids.

 2. Watch movies.